zulip/python-zulip-api/zulip/integrations/discord/README.md

 the Discord webapp, and navigate to the guild (server).
 You should see a URL like `https://discord.com/channels/<guild>/<channel>`, where `<guild>` is the guild ID to use.

+Make sure to subscribe your Zulip bot user to each relevant stream, and add your Discord bot to each relevant guild.